ShrushtiK/datadriftdetection/README.md

 - Integration of Grafana and connectivity with Cassandra
 - Cassandra table redesign for storing historical data and saving predictions
 - Cassandra partitioning (full replication)
-- Scripted the Spark job for spark_train.py and spark_test.py to run from Airflow DAG (Archived)
+- Scripted the Spark job for spark_train.py and spark_test.py with the MLSpark, not finished

 #### Deadline 5-6:
 - Deployed Airflow on Kube (Archived)